isomerpages/moe-sembawangsec/_announcements/Secondary One Registration/Financial Assistance Scheme (FAS).md

 **Note:**

-**For students with approved or pending FAS application, you will**&nbsp;**not need**&nbsp;**to make online orders for both uniform and books.
+**For students with approved or pending FAS application, you will&nbsp;*not need*&nbsp; to make online orders for both uniform and books.
 Proceed to the General Office to submit your FAS approval letter before collection of the uniform and books.
 Please follow the schedule for collection as shown in the “Schedule for Uniform and Book Collection/Purchase”.**